 - Mid-sized automobiles (piston engine): $762.6 million (3.4%)

 - Machinery for making semi-conductor parts, accessories: $722.2 million (3.2%)

 - Digital processing units (individual components): $598.9 million (2.7%)

 - Semi-conductor devices (excluding photosensitive/photovoltaic cells: $415.6 million (1.8%)

 - Vehicles with both spark-ignition plus electric motors: $339.4 million (1.5%)

 Oregon has highly positive net exports in the international trade of integrated circuits and machinery for making semi-conductors.
 In turn, these cashflows indicate Oregon’s strong competitive advantages under both leading product categories which create a strong positive impact on Oregon’s global balance sheet.

-Oregon’s top trade partners in Asia account for almost three-fifths (59.2%) of the overall value of exported goods from the state.
+Oregon’s top trading partners located in Asia (mainland China, Malaysia, South Korea, Israel, Japan, Taiwan, Vietnam and Singapore) bought over three-quarters (68.2%) of the overall value of exported goods from the state.

 Wikipedia identifies other large businesses with headquarters within Oregon States.
 One example is the world’s largest commercial firm specializing in the design and production of thermal imaging cameras, components and imaging sensors, namely FLIR Systems which is based in Wilsonville, Oregon.